Ashkan-Yaldaie/thesis/documents/Thesis.md

 <br /><br />
 The content of the paper demonstrates that creation of such a product is possible by explaining how to connect external sensors and devices to the RasPi.
 The product can be controlled locally and remotely through a GUI, nevertheless, a complete tutorial on the programming is out of the scope.
 The paper also presents some pictures and diagrams in order to make the work more understandable.
 <br /><br />
-The RasPi is used for this project based on its abilities and features and it fulfilled its purpose for this project.
+The RasPi is used for this project based on its abilities and features.
+The RasPi fulfilled its purpose for this project.
 All the thesis objectives were met and the questions were answered but there is always a room for improvement in the future implementations and a chapter called "Ways to improve future implementations" is dedicated to improving the current product.
 <br /><br />
       </td>
     </tr>